 While intermittent fasting comes with many health benefits and is safe for most women, if you decide to try intermittent fasting 1) understand that intermittent fasting is not a diet.
 You must consume healthy fats and nutrient-dense food.
 You will experience better results if your food is organic and/or locally grown and 2) saliva test sex and stress hormones and serum test thyroid function before attempting intermittent fasting.
 Not taking the time for due diligence in this area could cause your experience with intermittent fasting to be less than great and could actually make any existing hormone imbalance worse, thus leading to other health issues.

 If you are suffering from a lack of experiencing optimum health and wellness, I highly encourage you to look for things you can change to get your lifestyle under better control.
 Just take it one step at a time.
 Are you incorporating exercise and a healthy eating plan such as intermittent fasting in your life every day?
 Would making some important lifestyle changes help you experience better health and well-being?
 When was the last time you cleansed your body?
-Often these are important factors in experiencing optimum health and wellness, but not always.
+Often these are important factors in experiencing optimum health and wellness.
 At any rate, if your current lifestyle choices aren’t putting your health where you desire it to be, I suggest making a decision to further check out the health information in this article and others at www.OAWHealth.com.
 Dealing with everything that comes with being unhealthy and unwell is not easy, but the good news is that any health situation can be improved.
-You are also only one decision away from beginning a journey that could change not only your health, but your life!
+You are always just one decision away from beginning a journey that could change not only your health, but your life!